-In addition, we should delay taxation of Social Security benefits until the full amount paid in payroll taxes by the beneficiary has been received in benefits.
-This too will give many Americans a helping hand in their early years of retirement and lower pressure on them to withdraw from savings thus giving investments more time to grow in value.
-In addition, the required minimum distribution (RMD) from retirement plans should be eliminated for anyone with a gross income at age 70 less than $100,000 (indexed).
+Delay any taxation of Social Security benefits until the full amount paid in payroll taxes by the beneficiary has been received in benefits.
+This too will give many Americans a helping hand in their early years of retirement and lower pressure on them to withdraw from savings thus giving them more time to grow in value.
+In addition, the required minimum distribution (RMD) from retirement plans should be eliminated for anyone with a gross income less than $100,000 (indexed).

 Who do these benefits go to?
-Well they mostly go to middle-income Americans who have worked and saved for a lifetime … what a concept 😳
+Well they mostly go to middle and upper middle income Americans who have worked and saved for a lifetime … what a concept 😳

 How do we pay for this?
-Does anyone doubt there is enough waste in government spending to pay for a lot of things?
-Besides, these are relatively minor changes that ultimately favorably impact millions of Americans.
+First, most of it is a delay in paying taxes, not avoiding them and second, does anyone doubt there is enough waste in government spending to pay for a lot of things?

-I find it amazing that despite the trillions spent on various government support and transfer programs, the poverty rate is little changed while at the same time fifty years later so many people see doing more of the same as the answer to inequality.
+I find it amazing that despite the trillions spent on various government support and transfer programs, the poverty rate is little changed while fifty years later so many people see doing more of the same as the answer to inequality.
 Why is that?
-I suspect because the populist focus is on bringing down the top rather than raising up the bottom … and middle.